Conversational SimulMT: Efficient Simultaneous Translation with Large Language Models: Conversational SimulMT

 \paragraph{Meta Trajectory} We then segment the monotonic dependency graph and convert these segments into \READ/ \WRITE pairs, representing the \emph{meta trajectory} of the oracle policy with minimum latency (Step 3 in Figure \ref{fig:policy_generalization_example}).
-This segmentation involves examining each target token and identifying its exclusive corresponding source tokens with minimal dependency.
-Each subgraph $\overrightarrow{\mathcal{A}_{j}}$ corresponds with a \READ/ \WRITE pair ($R_j$, $W_j$) where $W_j=\{y_j\}$ can be a single target token and $R_j=\{x_i | i \in \textbf{a}_{j} \setminus \textbf{a}_{j-1} \}$ is a set of new source tokens since the last target token.
-When multiple consecutive target tokens depend on the same source token, we combine their \WRITE actions and assign the shared source token to $R_j=\{x_i\}$, forming $W_j=\{y_j,...,y_{j+n}\}$ with these target tokens.
-This procedure generates a meta \READ/ \WRITE trajectory for the oracle policy, denoted as $RW^{\star} = [(R_1, W_1),...,(R_C, W_C)], C\leq I$, representing $C$ chunks.
+We examine each target token to identify its exclusive corresponding source tokens with minimal dependency.
+Each subgraph $\overrightarrow{\mathcal{A}_{j}}$ corresponds to a pair $(R_j, W_j)$ where $W_j=\{y_j\}$ is a target token and $R_j=\{x_i | i \in \textbf{a}_{j} \setminus \textbf{a}_{j-1} \}$ contains new source tokens required since the previous target.
+When consecutive target tokens depend on the same source token, we combine their \WRITE actions, assigning the shared source token to $R_j=\{x_i\}$ and forming $W_j=\{y_j,...,y_{j+n}\}$.
+This generates a meta trajectory $RW^{\star} = [(R_1, W_1),...,(R_C, W_C)], C\leq I$, with $C$ chunks.

 \paragraph{Trajectory Augmentation} Since the meta trajectories are tailored for minimal latency, they may not generalize well to different lengths of the input chunk, corresponding to different levels of latency.
 To improve the LLM's adaptability across various latency demands, we augment the meta-trajectory $RW^{\star}$ with a series of \textbf{merge} and \textbf{shift} operations (Step 4 in Figure \ref{fig:policy_generalization_example}).
 We first traverse $RW^{\star}$ and randomly merge $\delta$ consecutive \READ and \WRITE actions, forming new pairs $([R_c,...,R_{c+\delta} ], [W_c,...,W_{c+\delta} ] )$, where $[\cdot]$ is the string concatenation operation.
 Here, $\delta$ is a variable re-sampled from a uniform distribution $\mathcal{U}(\delta_{\min}, \delta_{\max})$ where $\delta_{\min}$ and $\delta_{\max}$ are predefined hyperparameters.